foxglove/mcap/docs/guides/python/writing-jsonschema.md

 # Writing JSON to MCAP

+!!! info

-> From [Recording JSON Data to MCAP Files](https://foxglove.dev/blog/recording-json-data-to-mcap-files).
+    From [Recording JSON Data to MCAP Files](https://foxglove.dev/blog/recording-json-data-to-mcap-files).
 While JSON might not be the most efficient format for storing point cloud data, it's easy to get started with as an MCAP beginner.

 ### Decoding CSV data